filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 Perfect real-world example: https://missionlocal.org/about-3/ (algorithm achieved )

+### Greedy algorithm upgrade

+After running scoring function on our greedy algorithm, we noticed several heuristics that might help in improving the resulting contact objects:

+-   Add new separator tags such as TR, TD, UL, ADDRESS
+-   Add weak TAGS (If they contain only single contact unit we will neglect them) P, LI
+-   Do not neglect phonesUncertain
+-   Group objects into one if they don't share same properties

 <!-- TODO: explain this a little bit more -->

 ## 4. Evaluating the algorithm